Discover the Relationship Between Nutrition and Health With a Bachelor’s Degree in Nutrition Science

 - Food sciences and nutrition research

-Start your path toward a bachelor in nutritional science degree.
-To apply to the College of Science, Engineering and Technology, fill out the form located on the right.
+Start your path toward a bachelor degree in nutritional sciences.
+To apply to the College of Science, Engineering and Technology, fill out the form at the top of this page.
 For more information about degree requirements and program qualifications, visit our admission requirements page.
-GCU’s Bachelor of Science in Nutritional Science degree follows the standard application process.
+GCU’s nutritional sciences degree follows the standard application process.

 General Education Requirements